GandhiCloudLab/envizi-integration-hub-doc/readme.md

 This tutorial gives you an overview about how to use Envizi Integration Hub to Integrate Turbonomic data into IBM Envizi ESG Suite.

+Here is the summary of this tutorial

-1. Create Data Service and Data Pipeline in Envizi
+1. Create Data Service and Data Pipeline in Envizi to create AWS S3 buckets.
+2. Prepare Configuration file with the S3 and Turbonomic access details.
-2. Start the Envizi Integration Hub App
+3. Start the Integration Hub App
-3. Update the Configuration settings
+4. Update the Configuration settings in the App if required
-4. Ingest Turbonomic Data into Envizi
+5. Ingest Turbonomic Data into Envizi via the App
-5. View the Turbonomic Data in Envizi
+6. View the Turbonomic Data in Envizi

 ## Pre-Requisites